Sowing a digital garden with GatsbyJS and Obsidian

 3. Launch Obisidian and open content as an existing vault.
 Create a _private/_templates and garden folders. garden is where the notes will live.

-5. To setup sync (optional) This requires the sync plan, which is a paid plan for Obsidian.
+2. To setup sync (optional) This requires the sync plan, which is a paid plan for Obsidian.
+Go to Settings -> Sync and click "Connect" next to Remote vault.
+You may have to log in before this.

 Obsidian Mobile